Campeone/Automobile-Price-Prediction/README.md

     - Visualization of data distributions and relationships between features.
     - Handling of missing data and outliers.

-2. **Simple Linear Regression**:
+2. **Linear Regression**:
-    - A model predicting the car price based on a single feature (e.g., engine size).
+    - A model predicting the car price based on multiple features like engine size, horsepower, fuel type, and more.

-3. **Multiple Linear Regression**:
+3. **Lasso Regression**:
-    - A model incorporating multiple features like engine size, horsepower, fuel type, and more.
+    - A model incorporating regularization techniques using multiple features like engine size, horsepower, fuel type, and more.

 4. **Model Evaluation**:
     - Evaluation metrics include Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared value.